ghanshyampratap/samsung-riscv/README.md

 Welcome to my repository for the **RISC-V Talent Development Program, powered by Samsung Semiconductor India Research (SSIR) along with VLSI System Design (VSD)**!
 This program is centered on the **RISC-V architecture** and employs **open-source tools** to provide hands-on experience in **VLSI chip design** and **RISC-V architecture**.

 ## 🧑‍🎓 Instructor
-The internship is guided by **Kunal Ghosh**, an expert in the field of VLSI and RISC-V design.
+The Program is guided by **Kunal Ghosh**, an expert in the field of VLSI and RISC-V design.

 ## 📋 Basic Information